 - Do not boulder on the climbing walls beyond 17 feet in height (hands).

 - Roped climbing has priority over bouldering on main climbing walls.

 - Do not boulder in areas of heavy top-rope and lead climbing.

 - The bouldering area is for adults—children must be supervised.

-- Children may not play on the foam in the bouldering cave.
+- Children may not play under the bouldering walls.